Funeral Directors Caught in Shocking Cremation Scam

 District Crown Prosecutor Rachel Robertson added: “Elkin and Bell showed grave disregard for dignity and trust.
 Their dishonest actions caused deep harm.
 Today’s verdict brings justice and some comfort to affected families.”

-This shocking case shines a light on serious gaps in funeral industry regulation.
-Authorities now urge tougher laws and stronger oversight to stop heartless scams like this in their tracks.
+This horrific case highlights major gaps in funeral industry regulation.
+Authorities are now pushing for tougher laws and stricter oversight to stop heartless scams like this dead in their tracks.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.